awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/perform-machine-learning-inference.md

 The following requirements apply for creating and using machine learning components:
 + A Greengrass core device\.
 If you don't have one, see [Getting started with AWS IoT Greengrass V2](getting-started.md)\.
 + Minimum 500 MB local storage space to use AWS\-provided sample machine learning components\.

-+ Machine learning models stored in S3 buckets\.
+## Supported model sources<a name="ml-model-sources"></a>

+AWS IoT Greengrass supports using custom\-trained machine learning models that are stored in Amazon S3\.
+You can also use Amazon SageMaker edge packaging jobs to directly create model components for your SageMaker Neo\-compiled models\.
+For information about using SageMaker Edge Manager with AWS IoT Greengrass, see [Use Amazon SageMaker Edge Manager on Greengrass core devices](use-sagemaker-edge-manager.md)\.

 The following requirements apply to the S3 buckets that contain your models:
 + S3 buckets must not be encrypted using SSE\-C\.
 For buckets that use server\-side encryption, AWS IoT Greengrass machine learning inference currently supports the SSE\-S3 or SSE\-KMS encryption options only\.
 For more information about server\-side encryption options, see [Protecting data using server\-side encryption](https://docs.aws.amazon.com/AmazonS3/latest/dev/serv-side-encryption.html) in the *Amazon Simple Storage Service Developer Guide*\.
 + The names of S3 buckets must not include periods \(`.`\)\.
 For more information, see the rule about using virtual hosted\-style buckets with SSL in [Rules for bucket naming](https://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html#bucketnamingrules) in the *Amazon Simple Storage Service Developer Guide*\.
-  + <a name="sr-artifacts-req"></a>The S3 buckets must be in the same AWS account and AWS Region as your machine learning components\.
++ <a name="sr-artifacts-req"></a>The S3 buckets that store your model sources must be in the same AWS account and AWS Region as your machine learning components\.
 + AWS IoT Greengrass must have `read` permission to the model source\.
 To enable AWS IoT Greengrass to access the S3 buckets, the [Greengrass device role](device-service-role.md) must allow the `s3:GetObject` action\.
 For more information about the device role, see [Authorize core devices to interact with AWS services](device-service-role.md)\.

 ## Supported machine learning runtimes<a name="ml-runtime-libraries"></a>